electron/electron/docs/tutorial/represented-file.md

-# Represented File for macOS Windows
+# Represented File for macOS BrowserWindows

 On macOS a window can set its represented file, so the file's icon can show in the title bar and when users Command-Click or Control-Click on the title a path